The UNESCO Article 18 platform.

 Community-led:

-The platform will allow communities to share their safeguarding practices directly.
-This empowers members to document and preserve their cultural heritage with full agency.
+The platform aims at allowing communities to share their safeguarding practices directly.
+This would empower members to document and preserve their cultural heritage with full agency.

 Peer-to-peer learning: